NelsonBN/demo-dotnet-grafana-prometheus/README.md

 # demo-dotnet-grafana-prometheus-appmetrics

-Monitoring a WebAPI with AppMetrics, Prometheus and Grafana
+Monitoring a WebAPI with Prometheus and Grafana

 [![Solution](./media/openAPM-Landscape.png)](